NAUMathStat/seminars/acgtCurrent.md

-**The ACGT seminar is on hold until the pandemic subsides.**

-The Algebra, Combinatorics, Geometry, and Topology (ACGT) Seminar typically meets on Tuesdays at 1:00-1:50PM in Room 221 of the Adel Mathematics Building.
-Any faculty, students, or friends of the department are welcome to attend.
-Seminar talks are typically rotated between faculty (and on occasion students or visitors) with research interests related to algebra, combinatorics, geometry, and topology.
+The Algebra, Combinatorics, Geometry, and Topology (ACGT) Seminar meets on Tuesdays at 2:20-3:35PM in Room TBA of the Adel Mathematics Building.
+If you are interested in giving a talk, please contact [Mike Falk](mailto:Michael.Falk@nau.edu) or [Dana C. Ernst](http://danaernst.com), ACGT coordinators.

-Contact the ACGT seminar organizer [Dana Ernst](mailto:dana.ernst@nau.edu) if you have questions.
+# Schedule Fall 2021 #

+Note that talks are listed in reverse chronological order.

+### Coming soon